Apply to be a Youth Commissioner

 Current commissioners must also reapply and can be reappointed to serve additional one-year terms.
 We know that Commissioners get the most out of their experience by being on the Commission for more than one year, as policy and legislative work takes time to see results, as does getting acclimated to a serious advising body.
 However, there is no guarantee the Youth Commission office will recommend a current commissioner for a consecutive term.

-If you have any questions about the application, need help filling it out, or are just curious about the status of your application, please contact our office at (415) 554-6446 or email us at firstname.lastname@example.org.
-While we try very hard to stay true to the deadlines listed below, the process sometimes takes longer than expected.
+If you have any questions about the application, need help filling it out, or are just curious about the status of your application, please contact us at firstname.lastname@example.org.
+While we try very hard to stay true to the deadlines listed below, the process sometimes takes longer than expected especially with the COVID-19 Shelter in Place.
 Please be patient and we will contact you as soon as possible!

-1. Please submit your completed application to the Youth Commission by 11:59 p.m. on [TBD in Spring 2020].
+1. Please submit your completed application to the Youth Commission by 11:59 p.m. on Monday, June 1st, 2020.
 Late applications will not be accepted.

-2. Applications will be reviewed and followed up during the second week of [TBD in Spring 2020].
+2. Applications will be reviewed and followed up during the second week of June.

-3. If you have been selected for an interview, you will be contacted to attend either mid-[TBD in Spring 2020]
+3. If you have been selected for an interview, you will be contacted to attend either mid-June.

-4. Applications will then be forwarded to the Office of the Mayor and to the members of the Board of Supervisors for additional review.
+4. Applications will then be forwarded to the Office of the Mayor and to the members of the Board of Supervisors for additional review by early July.

 5. The Mayor and the Board Members may either choose to appoint an applicant to the Commission at this point OR to call applicants for further interviews.

-6. If you have been selected as a Commissioner, you will be contacted by late July.
+6. If you have been selected as a Commissioner, you will be contacted by early August.

 7. The Youth Commission Orientation Retreat is Labor Day weekend Aug 30 - Sept 1st.
 The retreat is mandatory.*